 The Practicum experience normally is taken during one's senior year.
-This supervised field experience introduces the student to chemical dependency treatment.
+This supervised field experience introduces the student to Substance Abuse treatment.
 Each practicum experience requires 90 hours (180 hours total) under the direction of agency supervisors where there are opportunities to observe and participate in core functions of counseling.
-Prerequisite: CD101, CD212, CD213, CD321
+Prerequisite: CD212, CD321, CD213